MyUNiDAYS/unidays-dotnet/README.md

 ## Example Usage

-Below are examples of implementing the different types of integrations.
-These examples cover both coded and codeless integrations and include all optional parameters.
+Below are the three options for implementing your integration.
+These examples cover both coded and codeless integrations (see the live analytics PDF for details) and include all optional parameters.
 They are intended as a guideline for implementation.

 - [Get Server URL _(returns url for server to server request)_](#get-server-url)
 - [Get Pixel URL _(returns url for client to server request)_](#get-pixel-url)